arpit09891/BattleTank/README.md

 # BattleTank
-This repo is for the the Unreal C++ tutorial, I am going through to to brush up and learn new concepts.
-Moreover, for making a battle tank game.
+This repo is for the the Unreal C++ tutorial,for brushing up and learning new concepts.
+Moreover, yes for making a battle tank game.